ChunYen-Chang/Cloud-DataWarehouse-AWSRedshift/README.md

 4. **dwh.cfg**: a configuration file which contains the necessary information of connecting to S3 and Redshift

-5. **test.ipynb**: a jupyter notebook file which is written for developing the python code for create_tables.py and etl.py.
+5. **code_develop_notebook.ipynb**: a jupyter notebook file which is written for developing the python code for create_tables.py and etl.py.
 If you want to do the further modification, you can run the command in this file first.

 ------------
 #### HOW TO RUN THE PROJECT